mrchughes/api-registry/SPECIFICATION.md

 The API Registry Service is a centralized repository for API specifications across all microservices in the PDS 2.0 ecosystem.
 It enables services to publish their OpenAPI specifications and allows other services to discover and consume these specifications, facilitating service discovery and API contract enforcement.

+## Microservice Architecture Requirements

+As part of the PDS 2.0 ecosystem, the API Registry follows these architectural principles:

+1. **Loose Coupling**:
+   - Operates as an independent microservice with clear boundaries
+   - Communicates with other services only through well-defined APIs
+   - Does not share databases or internal data structures with other services

+2. **Complete Implementation**:
+   - All endpoints must be fully implemented with no placeholders
+   - Error handling must follow the PDS error handling standards
+   - All required functionality must be present before deployment

+3. **API Publication**:
+   - Must publish its own OpenAPI specification on startup
+   - Must keep its API documentation current and accurate
+   - Should version its API appropriately using semantic versioning

+4. **GOV.UK Design System Compliance**:
+   - All user interfaces must comply with the GOV.UK Design System
+   - Must meet WCAG 2.1 AA accessibility standards
+   - Must follow GOV.UK content design guidelines
+   - Error messages must follow GOV.UK standards

 ## Service Responsibilities

 1. **API Specification Management**